 How To Decide How Much To Save

 To decide how much to save for an emergency fund, you’ll need to ask yourself a couple of questions:

 - How much will I need for an extreme catastrophic event?

 - How much can I afford to save?

-“It’s wise to have a small amount of physical cash, about $1,000, at home for the truest of emergencies when banks are not operating,” said Priyanka Prakash, finance specialist at Fit Small Business, a company that finds the best small-business software, services and financing options.
+“It’s wise to have a small amount of physical cash at home for the truest of emergencies when banks are not operating,” said Priyanka Prakash, managing editor at Fit Small Business, a company that finds the best small-business software, services and financing options.